Gelorup

 Gelorup shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 23.2% among residents aged 15+, exceeding the SA3 area average of 15.6%.
+The area's educational profile is notable regionally with university qualification rates at 23.2% among residents aged 15+, surpassing the SA3 area average of 15.6%.
 Bachelor degrees are most prevalent at 16.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (3.0%).
-Trade and technical skills are prominent, with 42.6% of residents aged 15+ holding vocational credentials – advanced diplomas (10.5%) and certificates (32.1%).
+Vocational credentials are also prominent, with 42.6% of residents aged 15+ holding such qualifications, including advanced diplomas (10.5%) and certificates (32.1%).

 Frequently Asked Questions - Education